AcademySoftwareFoundation/rez/CONTRIBUTING.md

 1. Fork the repo and clone it.
 2. Create a new Git branch and check it out.
-3. Install your local Rez code by running `python install.py venv`.
+3. Install your local rez code by running `python install.py venv`.
 4. Activate the virtual environment by running the `activate` file.
 5. Add the `Scripts/rez` folder on Windows or the `bin/rez` folder on Mac/Linux to the `PATH` environment variable.

 There is an alternative method of setting up your development environment, that doesn't use the `install.py` script.
-Please note that not all tests will be run if Rez is installed this way.
+Please note that not all tests will be run if rez is installed this way.

 1. Fork the repo and clone it.
 2. Create a new Git branch and check it out.
 3. Create a virtual environment in the same directory as the repo by running `python -m venv venv`.
 4. Activate the virtual environment by running the `activate` file.
-5. Pip install your local Rez code by running `pip install .`.
+5. Pip install your local rez code by running `pip install .`.

 Additionally, if you are going to run tests in the repo, you may want to install two additional optional packages for improved test output: `pytest` and `parameterized`.
 You can install these by running